IKNL/v6-euracan-algorithms/docs/summary/privacy.rst

       shared.
     * if :math:`d_i` is a numeric, the sum of all observations is shared.

-  Implementation details can be found in :doc:`./implementation`.
+  The implementation details can be found in :doc:`./implementation`.

 There are four types of parties handling data in the algorithm; (1) The aggregator, (2) the data stations, (3) the client and (4) the vantage6 server.
 See